 You have asked for my template and I answered with my template.
-In my Technical Screening post, I have highlighted what I look at and will review the specifics as it apples to my template.
+In my Dividend Stock Screening post, I have highlighted what I look at and will review the specifics as it apples to my template.

 Remember, the goal is to use technicals from the company, which are standard across all companies generally, and assess the potential entry point.
 Building the list is an entirely different process and I suggest you look at my other post on Dividend Stock Research – Managing The List for building your list.